Completions

 • News APIs (NewsAPI, GNews, Aylien, NewsCatcher)

 Built for developers building news apps.
 Ship raw articles with light geo-filtering.
-Operator pays per call and must build the per-location relevance layer themselves.
+Your team has to build the relevance layer per location.

 Free read access